 The idea is to easily tell your audience they have a video to watch.
 A link is going to be so boring so it’s recommended to look for an actionable thumbnail image inside your email that links directly to the video when selected.
 Even better if you add a fake “play button” like the example below.

 The point is to always make it easy for your audience to find exactly the content they’ve clicked on, but don’t forget you aim to convert clients so use a landing page where the video is preferably the first thing they see, therefore once the video ends they will scroll down to find out more about your service.
+See more about ‘web video production, and use of video in landing pages here’.

 Usually is not recommended to autoplay your videos as soon as your page loads.
 However, this is a great opportunity to do it as your potential viewers already click on the fake play button which means they are ready to watch the video and you are ready to save users a click.